confetti-framework/docs/digging-deeper/commands.md

 }
 ```

-By following this structure, you can easily create and manage CLI commands in Confetti CMS.
+By following this structure, you can easily create and manage CLI commands in Confetti Framework.